 Later subjugated by a huge 'Alberta' logo, the Heritage Fund logo comprised a stylized (some say swastika-like) HF with the map of Alberta blended with a gold (representing oil money) shadow.
+UPDATE - as of August 2015, apparently only one car retains this original scheme - that's out of all the blue cars in the ALNX and ALPX fleets - ALNX 396029!
 Spotted by my aunt and uncle, the first ALNX cars only a few days old and on their first trip west from NSC:

 CNWX 107078-107097's aluminum and yellow glint in the gloaming at Portage in July 1976.
 These smaller-capacity 4100 cu ft cars, intended for use on lightweight branchlines, made them early targets for scraping, and over 200 of 2,424-car fleet met this fate in Thunder bay in March 2008.

 Four years later, the aluminum has dulled and darkened.
 The trough hatches and tank design visible on this CWB car and CNWX 108139 were characteristic of the cylindrical cars.